Witthaya Laohakul

-Witthaya Laohakul or Witthaya Hloagune previously nicknamed "Heng" (Lucky) (วิทยา เลาหกุล; born 1 February 1954) is a Thai football manager and former player.
+Witthaya Laohakul or Witthaya Hloagune previously nicknamed "Heng" (Lucky) (วิทยา เลาหกุล; born 1 February 1954) is a Thai football manager and former player, who is the technical director of Chonburi.
 He was the technical director of Thai football during 2016 to 2018.
 He is the first Thai footballer who played for a European club at the German Bundesliga side Hertha BSC.

 Playing career

 Laohakul was born in Lamphun Province, Thailand.
 His football career started with Rajpracha, a football club based in Bangkok.
 After that he joined Yanmar Diesel in 1977.
 This transfer made him the first Thai to play in Japan.

 When he moved to Hertha BSC in 1979, he was the first Thai in the German league Bundesliga.
 Overall, he made only 33 league appearances in three years for the club.
 After moving to 1.
 FC Saarbrücken, it was better for him and he play at least 53 league appearances in two years, scoring seven goals.
 Greatest success in this period made him won the title in the Oberliga Südwest in the 1982–83 season and promoted to the 2.
 Bundesliga.

 After his time at Saarbrücken, he returned to Thailand to play at Rajpracha for a short time.
 In 1986, he came back to play in Japan again as a player for Matsushita FC.